chen0040/pydl-hands-on/notes/V&V.md

 Cross-validation analysis can be used to detect anomaly in machine learning softwares by checking the performance consistency of the machine learning softwares over cross-validation strategies.

+Many different scores can be used for cross-validation analysis such as:

+* Classification Problem: Precision, Recall, Fallout, F1 scores, AUC under ROC, Information Scores, Multi-criteria measurement
+* Regression Problem: RMSE, R^2, p-value, AIC, BIC

+These are coupled with statistical testing for hypothesis testing.

 ## Verification and Validation of Big Data Machine Learning System.

 This technique aims to verify and validate big data machine learning system.